Find the information you need about tickets and entry, services, visiting the Musée, services for children and families, and works of art.

 Yes, the MNBAQ Librairie-Boutique is free to access without a ticket during opening hours.

-Yes, there are two places to eat at the Musée national des beaux-arts du Québec: Café Québecor or the to-go smart fridge.
+Yes, there are two places to eat at the Musée national des beaux-arts du Québec: Café Québecor or the to-go counter.
 We’d be happy to serve you even if you’re not visiting the Musée!

 The MNBAQ only authenticates and appraises works as part of its acquisition process, when works are being prepared to join the national collection.